 Any payments received after the due date will be considered late and subject to any late fees spelled out in the fee agreement signed upon registration.
 Weekly payments are considered late if received less than 10 days before the day of care.
-Monthly payments are considered late if received after the 5th of the month.
+Monthly payments are considered late if received after the 20th of the month.

 Falling behind in payments or failure to pay can result in a child's dismissal from ELC or BASE.
 A delinquency email will be sent prior to dismissing a child.
 If a family falls behind in two weekly payments or 1 monthly payment, an interruption in child care services will occur.
 You may be asked to withdraw your child from the program until payment can be made.
 If there is a waiting list, your child's spot may be filled by a child on the wait list and you may need to wait until another space becomes available to reenroll.
-If you foresee difficulty in making a payment please contact the Finance Team at 267-592-4378 immediately so that arrangements can be made.